MicrosoftDocs/entra-docs/docs/identity-platform/custom-extension-tokenissuancestart-setup.md

 The function API is the source of extra claims for your token.
 For the purposes of this article, we're hardcoding the values for the sample app.
 In production, fetch information about the user from external data store.

-In your *Function1.cs* <!--TODO--> file, replace the entire contents of the file with the following code:
+In your *AuthEventsTrigger.cs* file, replace the entire contents of the file with the following code:

 [!INCLUDE [nuget-code](./includes/scenarios/custom-extension-tokenissuancestart-setup-nuget-code.md)]